Dear AHF Employees,

-The Covid-19 pandemic involves the entire world including the US.
-At times different locations are involved to differing degrees, but the illness is everywhere.
-Because of this, all employees must take appropriate steps to protect our clients, other employees and themselves.
+The COVID-19 pandemic involves the entire world including the US.
+The virus that causes COVID-19 has become more infectious as it infects more people, so our policies have had to be modified over time.
+Because of this, all employees must take appropriate steps to protect our clients, other employees, and themselves.

 What is AHF doing?

-A Covid-19 response team (CRT), with representatives of multiple departments, meets often to monitor the situation and respond as required.
-They have developed policies and procedures that are designed to minimize risk for clients and employees.
+A COVID-19 response team (CRT), with representatives of multiple departments, meets often to monitor the situation and respond as required.
+They are monitoring the situation and are developing policies and procedures that are designed to minimize risk for clients and employees.

 The departments of medicine and nursing have communicated and will continue to communicate with HCC clinical leadership (Medical Directors, Nurse Managers) for implementation of the screening procedures and response to persons at risk.